Arca Swiss style plates and clamp cross reference (last updated 2013-04-11)

 CC, P, PR, GAT

-The stopper pin of the plates might be annoying in non Acratech plates that have a hollow bottom.
+The stopper pin of the plates might be annoying in non Acratech clamps that do not have a hollow bottom.

 Arca Swiss